COMP6248-Reproducability-Challenge/Reproducing-Dynamics-Aware-Unsupervised-Discovery-of-Skills/README.md

 ## MacOS M1 Installation Guidelines
-To install MuJoCo for M1 macOS systems, please view the following tutorial (Minforge has to be used as the Python environment instead of Anaconda/Miniconda). https://github.com/openai/mujoco-py/issues/682
+To install MuJoCo for M1 macOS systems, please view the following tutorial (Minforge has to be used as the Python environment instead of Anaconda/Miniconda).

+https://github.com/openai/mujoco-py/issues/682

+Ensure that you can import mujoco_py, gym and torch  packages before attempting to run the code.